N3bTcx/Gammu_RssTail/README.md

 *  To test your phone simply do an `echo "My first message" | /usb/bin/gammu --send SMS TEXT +*yournumber*` You can get all the available command of gammu [here][8].
 *  Grab your rss feeds.
 Like in my example the football results of the french *Ligue 1* (I did this bot for a friend who loves football).
 My rss in the example looks like this : <http://www.matchendirect.fr/rss/foot-ligue-1-c10.xml>.
 *  Put it in rsstail like : `rsstail http://www.matchendirect.fr/rss/foot-ligue-1-c10.xml` I have to force encoding because of the type of my rss feed who have [some problems][9] (W3C say *Your feed appears to be encoded as "UTF-8", but your server is reporting "US-ASCII"*).
 So for me the command is `PYTHONIOENCODING=utf8 rsstail --nofail http://www.matchendirect.fr/rss/foot-ligue-1-c10.xml` with `--nofail` to don't exit if I have errors, and `PYTHONIOENCODING` to force **utf8** encoding.
-*  We had the option to sort only the last line with `-n 1` and format it a little bit `--format 'Football News: {title}'` After we had :
+*  We had the option to sort only the last line with `-n 1` and format it a little bit `--format 'Football News: {title} the {updated}'` After we had :

 >     Title: Ligue 1 : Rennes - PSG (score final : 1-3)
 >